claudioc/node-htmx-ts-starter-kit/README.md

 - Download the latest archive from [Github releases](https://github.com/claudioc/node-htmx-ts-starter-kit/releases) or from the "Code" button in the repository main page
 - Clone the repo, and then `rm -rf` its `.git` directory (github doesn't support `git archive` and git doesn't have a `export` command like svn does)

+This project uses ESLint and Prettier: don't forget to install/enable their extension in Visual Studio Code.

+To not mess things up, we are not using "eslint-prettier" or similar, but you can try it if you want.

 ## Deployment